Add Your Zig Project

 Frequently Asked Questions

 The simplest way to discover quality Zig packages and applications.
-We provide a curated registry, live GitHub stats with smart caching, powerful search, and a community-driven contribution process.
+We provide an automated registry, live GitHub stats with smart caching, powerful search, and a community-driven contribution process.

 Live stats are fetched from GitHub's API when users view the registry.
 This data is cached locally for performance.
-Your project's basic info (name, description) comes from the registry JSON file you submitted.
+Your project's basic info (name, description) is synced from your GitHub repository.